ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 .. note::

    Binary rewrite to insert progress points is not supported.
-When a rewritten binary is executed, Dyninst translates the instruction pointer address in order to execute the instrumentation.
-As a result, call-stack samples never return instruction pointer addresses in the ranges defined as valid by Omnitrace.
+When a rewritten binary is executed, Dyninst translates the instruction pointer address in order to perform the instrumentation.
+As a result, call stack samples never return instruction pointer addresses within the valid Omnitrace range.

 Key concepts
 -----------------------------------